DanengYang/danengyang.github.io/_pages/about.md

 * Yi-Ming Zhong, Daneng Yang, and Hai-Bo Yu.
 The impact of baryonic potentials on the gravothermal evolution of self-interacting dark matter haloes.
 6 2023.arXiv:2306.08028.

-The nature of self-interacting dark matter
+Search for dark matter self-interacton and more
 ------
 My research focuses on detecting SIDM effects through observations.
 With Prof. Yu, and Prof. Haipeng An (THU), we demonstrated in a PRL paper (Editor's suggestion) that SIDM could enhance the tidal stripping of core-forming halos, which can facilitate the formation of galaxies that lack dark matter.
 With Prof. Yu, we examined strong lensing features in light of an observational excess of small-scale lenses and highlighted the differences between SIDM and cold dark matter (CDM) scenarios.
 Recently, I collaborated with Dr. Nadler and Prof. Yu to perform high-resolution cosmological simulations and demonstrated promising features of some strong velocity-dependent SIDM models in reproducing observational features.
 I continue to employ a combination of high-precision N-body simulations and analytic/semi-analytic models to uncover clues of SIDM in observations.